Sylvia describes what life has to offer in Mile Cross today and finds it a good place to live.

-I moved to Mile Cross in 1996.
-I always, right from the beginning, quite liked it.
-I mean, obviously when you go anywhere new, it's a bit strange.
+I moved to Mile Cross in 1996 and I quite liked it from the beginning.
+Obviously it’s a bit strange when you go anywhere new.
 I live in a terraced house.
-There’s a lot of terraced houses in Mile Cross in the part that I live in and I'm quite used to living in a terrace; I was brought up in a terraced house, so I do like them.
+There’s a lot of terraced houses in Mile Cross and I was brought up in a terraced house, so I do like them.

-When I first moved here there was a lot of, especially from my work, colleagues who said "Ooh, Mile Cross!
+When I first moved here a lot of people said ‘Ooh, Mile Cross!
 There’s a lot of trouble there.
-There’s a lot of druggies", and all this sort of thing.
-And, OK, yeh, when I first moved here, it was sometimes a bit noisy, not very often, but in the road that I live in there was a pub, two or three doors down, which is now turned into flats.
-But at the time people used to moan about the noise when they came out sometimes, you know, but, being slightly deaf and having double glazing that didn’t use to bother me.
-So, yeh, I mean, I think it's a shame that it's got that sort of name because it is a nice, or could be, a really nice area, because we've got two lovely parks.
-We’ve got Wensum Park and Waterloo Park, which are both lovely, which we’re very lucky.
-And then on the Aylsham Road further up towards the Coop there’s a small area there of garden … don't know what that's called.
-Not far away there’s, is it Heigham Park?
-The one that's down on the Drayton Road.
-So we've got lots of things like that.
+There’s a lot of druggies’.
+It was a bit noisy sometimes.
+In my road there was a pub, two or three doors down, which has now been turned into flats.
+Some used to moan about the noise when people came out of the pub but, being slightly deaf and having double glazing, that didn’t used to bother me.
+It’s a shame that Mile Cross has got that sort of name because it is a really nice area.
+We’ve got Wensum Park and Waterloo Park which are both lovely, we’re very lucky.
+Then, on the Aylsham Road, further up towards the Co-op, there’s a small area of garden and not far away there’s Heigham Park, down on the Drayton Road.

-And also I’ve noticed just recently that a lot of commuters . . .well not commuters, people that work in the city like having these houses because they can walk in from here.
-And I like it, because I don’t drive, but I mean, if the weather’s nice, I can walk into the city quite easily.
-So it’s close to everything from my point of view, a person like me that, because I’m retired, has got time to do things that I want, I’ve got access to the things that I want in the city, because Norwich is a lovely city.
+I’ve noticed just recently that a lot of commuters, people that work in the city, like having these houses because they can walk in from here.
+I like it because I don’t drive.
+If the weather’s nice I can walk into the city quite easily.
+So it’s close to everything from my point of view.
+I’m retired and have time to do things I want, I’ve got access to the things that I want in the city, because Norwich is a lovely city.

-And then, of course there's the Norman Centre at the community itself which has got the gym and various things going on, IT classes, and that sort of thing.
-The Phoenix Centre, they tend to do more things for the school age children, but they have one or two things like yoga, and that type of thing going on.
+The Norman Centre has got the gym and various things going on, IT classes, that sort of thing.
+The Phoenix Centre tend to do more things for the school age children, but they have one or two things like yoga and that type of thing.

-And then the Church, St Catherine’s on a Wednesday they have a drop-in coffee and chat thing.
-And the other Church, St Luke’s, the vicar there, oh I can’t speak highly enough of him, he’s so modern, so accepting of everybody’s beliefs.
+At St. Catherine’s church on a Wednesday they have a drop-in coffee and chat thing and the other church, St. Luke’s, the vicar there, oh, I can’t speak highly enough of him, he’s so modern, so accepting of everybody’s beliefs.
 He does developing consciousness courses and various things.
-It’s very, very interesting.
+It’s very very interesting.